bdehamer/panamax-api/README.md

 If you are a potential contributor or would like to install the API only, read on.

 ### Pre-requisites
+The Panamax API interacts with a number of additional APIs to launch and gather information about applications
 * Install a Vagrant provider (VirtualBox or VMWare etc.)
 * Install Vagrant